-League of Legends: Team SoloMid Using metrics to guide rigorous experimentation
+League of Legends: Team SoloMid has been added to your bookmarks.

 E-sports games are serious business, and winning at League of Legends takes more than just practice.
 Repeat LoL champion Team SoloMid uses six of the nine practices in focusing on collaboration, interdependence, and continuous improvement.

 In the growing $900+ million e-sports market, multiplayer online game League of Legends is a frontrunner, with an estimated 100 million active players each month.1 Team SoloMid is considered one of North America’s top professional teams and has competed at the highest levels globally for six years while improving its win rate in competitive matches.

 League of Legends (LoL) is a team-oriented multiplayer online battle arena developed by Los Angeles-based Riot Games.
 Played in discrete matches, two teams of five players battle each other with the goal of destroying the opposing team’s nexus (home base).
 Each match is complex and volatile: In-game conditions evolve rapidly, and destroying the nexus requires a collective effort.
 While players can compete in pickup games on randomized teams assembled by an algorithm, or draw from an in-game friend list to self-organize into match-specific teams, professional teams have emerged, which conduct tryouts, hold practices, and compete together on a sustained basis for team ranking and championships.

 Read an overview of the opportunity

 Far from a fringe, in 2016 e-sports—typically defined to include any organized multiplayer video game competitions, often involving professional gamers2—generated an estimated $905 million in revenues globally (see figure 1),3 and has an estimated global audience of 1.4 billion fans.4